apocalyptech/eschalon_utils/README.txt

 running.
 If you're familiar with those kinds of things, let me know and I'll get going on it.

-One other note: Certainly let me know if you use this on other architectures (I'm just on x86) and see funky values through the GUI.
-I'm not sure if the game has a set endianness to its values or not, which could possibly weird some stuff out.

 INSTALLATION, GENERAL
 ---------------------

-The map editor component of this package requires that an Eschalon install directory be present on your system.
+The map editor component of this package requires that an Eschalon Book I install directory be present on your system.
 The application will try to locate it on its own, but if the installation directory isn't found, you'll be prompted to provide the location.
-The character editor can now use the Eschalon game directory to do image lookups of its own, but it doesn't actually require the directory to be present.
+The character editor for Book I can now use the Eschalon game directory to do image lookups of its own, but it doesn't actually require the directory to be present.
+The Book II character editor doesn't yet read any graphics data from the game itself.

 Both the map editor and the character editor have a preferences screen (which write to the same config file, so the same configuration applies to both